Lichess4545 League FAQ

 We recommend planning for a game to take at least 3 hours.
 This should cover most possibilities, as the average league game takes around 1h 45m, but game durations can vary considerably, as can be seen in this graph of the distribution of game times since April 2017.

-Within Slack: you can summon a mod by typing "@chesster summon mods".
+Within Slack: if you are a member of our slack already you can summon a mod by typing "@chesster summon mods".
 Please do not directly contact individual mods.
 "Summoning" all the mods in #general will ensure your issue is resolved much more quickly.

 Chesster is an amazing bot that helps manage our leagues.
 It was developed by the OGs @endrawes0, @lakinwecker, @ghostologist and @cyanfish.